Distances

 Wolfpack

 Canids - "beasts of prey".
 In the language of the King James Bible, wild dog-like animals (Hebrew tannim) are referred to as "dragons".
-This may explain references to fighting "like dragons" in the English Book of Mormon.
-(Mosiah 20:11, Alma 43:44) Evidently, the standard English translation "dragons" carried over to the English Book of Mormon.
+This may explain references to fighting "like dragons" in the English translation of the Book of Mormon.
+(Mosiah 20:11, Alma 43:44) Evidently, the standard English translation "dragons" carried over to the English translation of the Book of Mormon.
 Compare Isaiah 13:22 (KJV), with 2 Nephi 23:22, and then with Yesha'Yahu 13:22.
 The King James translation appears to confuse the plural word tannim (תַנִּ֖ים), which are mammals, with tanninim (תַּנִּינִ֖ם), which are typically reptiles.
 Compare Isaiah 51:9 (KJV), with 2 Nephi 8:9, and then with Yesha'Yahu 51:9.
 Wilderness "dragons", tannim (canids i.e. jackals, hyenas, wolves, wild dogs) are always mentioned in the plural in Hebrew scripture; possibly because they live together and roam in pairs, or in packs.
 (Psalm 44:19, Isaiah 34:13; 43:20, Jeremiah 10:22; 14:6; 49:33; 51:37, Malachi 1:3 - feminine plural) A transcription error in Ekha 4:3 (Lamentations 4:3) suggests "sea monsters", but likely refers to canids of some kind.
 It is easy to mistake the Paleo-Hebrew letter mem mem for a nun nun in the word tannim, misinterpreting it as tannin.
 Ekha 4:3 (Lamentations 4:3) clearly refers to mammals, likely jackals; which are animals very similar to North American coyotes.

 The beasts inhabiting the forests included, wild “dogs”, packs of “wolves”, “lions” (pumas), and other dangerous animals.
 (Mosiah 12:2, Alma 5:59; 14:29) Only occasionally would a brave venture into the forests alone.
 (Enos 1:3) If exploration needed to be done, it was wisest to set out in large, armed companies.
 But with ongoing threat of attack from neighbors, the sending away of large, well equipped expeditions had to be kept to a minimum.